Achime11/OpenDiscussionPlatform/README.md

 Discussion topics and messages already sent can be modified and deleted later author.
-- the moderators take care of deleting the discussions and messages they contained inappropriate and placing the topics of discussion in the appropriate category their.
+- the moderators take care of deleting the discussions and messages they contained inappropriate and placing the topics of discussion in the appropriate category.
 - the administrator adds new categories of topics (can make CRUD on categories).
 The administrator is also the one who associates or revokes the rights of forum members.